Randsw/server-microservice-compose/README.md

-#Microservice implementation of server.
-Using docker-compose.
+# Microservice implementation of server.
+Using docker-compose